Yale-Medicaid/Documentation/docs/tmsis/vignettes/working_with_file_sizes.md

                     )
 ```

-Naturally these can be combined.
+Naturally, these can be combined.
 If you want logic that identifies (Deliveries AND January) OR (C-sections AND April):

 ```python
 tbl = pq.read_table(data_p+file,